 The Pug’s Needs According to Its Build

 - Meat: Feeding your pug with a lot of meat is important because it’s what they need for growth and development.
-Fish on the other hand, contains the important amino acids that your pug needs to keep both his skin and hair healthy.
-Good meat options include boiled white chicken breast, liver, organs, and lean hamburger.
-Avoid using dark meat since these are too fatty and contain more calories than white meat.
+Fish, on the other hand, contains the important amino acids that your pug needs to keep both his skin and hair healthy.
+Good meat options include boiled white chicken breast, liver, organs, and lean hamburgers.
+Avoid using dark meat since it is too fatty and contains more calories than white meat.

 - Brown rice: Has a high protein content and also contains important nutrients such as fiber and potassium while being low on the glycemic index

-- Green beans: Contain high levels of silicon which canines need for bone development and also helps with the formation of connective tissue.
+- Green beans: Contain high levels of silicon which canines need for bone development and also help with the formation of connective tissue.

 - Broccoli: Contains high amounts of nutrients, vitamins, and minerals.
 Broccoli contains fiber, folic acid, potassium, magnesium, calcium, and vitamins A and C.

-- Peas: Contains phytonutrients that can help reduce the risk for cancer.
-Peas also contain important antioxidants and is anti-inflammatory.
+- Peas: Contains phytonutrients that can help reduce the risk of cancer.
+Peas also contain important antioxidants and are anti-inflammatory.